soumojit622/quickpal-ai-customer-support/README.md

 Contributions are welcome.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature-name`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m "Add feature"`)
+3. Commit changes
-4. Push to your branch (`git push origin feature-name`)
+4. Push to your branch
 5. Open a Pull Request

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

 ## ⭐ Support

 If you find QuickPal useful, consider giving it a star on GitHub.
 It helps the project grow and reach more developers.

----

-## 👨‍💻 Author

-Built with focus on performance, clean architecture, and developer experience.